 - Insist on a risk-reward ratio of at least 3:1 when setting your day trading targets.
 One of the most important lessons in stock trading for beginners is to understand a proper risk-reward ratio.
 As the Online Trading Academy instructors point out, this allows you to “lose small and win big” and come out ahead even if you have losses on many of your trades.
 In fact, once you gain some experience, risk-reward ratios of as high as 5:1 or even higher may be attainable.

 - Day trading requires patience, so be a patient trader.
 Paradoxical though it may seem, successful day traders often don’t trade every day.
 They may be in the market, at their computer, but if they don’t see any opportunities that meet their criteria, they will not execute a trade that day.
 That’s a lot better than going against your own best judgment out of an impatient desire to “just do something.”
 Plan your trades, then trade your plan.

 - Day trading also requires discipline, especially for beginners.
 Beginners need to set a trading plan and stick to it.
 At Online Trading Academy, students execute live stock trades in the market under the guidance of a senior instructor until the right decisions become second nature.
-If you’re trading on your own, impulsive behaviour can be your worst enemy.
+If you’re trading on your own, impulsive behavior can be your worst enemy.
 Greed can keep you in a position for too long and fear can cause you to bail out too soon.
 Don’t expect to get rich on a single trade.